aplteam/Tatin/docs/TatinUserSettings.md

  myc    https://tatin.mycompany.com/   90
 ```

-Note that the priority is not 0 anymore but 90: Any 0 is replaced by the lowest number yet minus 10. `priority` is used to dertermine the sequence in which the Registries are scanned in case the user asks for a specific package without specifying any registry at all.
+Note that the priority is not 0 anymore but 90: Any 0 is replaced by the lowest number yet minus 10. `priority` is used to determine the sequence in which the Registries are scanned in case the user asks for a specific package without specifying any registry at all.